The Clinical Reality: Do Vertical Mice Reduce Carpal Tunnel Pressure?

 Key Research Findings

-- Clinical Efficacy: Current peer-reviewed literature indicates that vertical mice do not significantly reduce intracarpal canal pressure compared to standard mice in patients with Carpal Tunnel Syndrome.
+- Clinical Efficacy: Current peer-reviewed literature indicates that vertical mice do not significantly reduce intracarpal canal pressure compared to standard mice.

-- Activity vs. Posture: The dynamic activity of using the mouse (active movement) elevates nerve pressure significantly more than the static posture of the hand.
+- Activity vs. Posture: The dynamic activity of using the mouse (clicking/moving) elevates nerve pressure significantly more than the static posture of the hand.

 The vertical mouse is frequently marketed as a therapeutic intervention for Carpal Tunnel Syndrome (CTS).
-The prevailing marketing narrative suggests that neutralizing forearm pronation (rotating the hand to a "handshake" position) will inherently reduce Carpal tunnel pressure (CTP)—Carpal tunnel pressure has been proposed as a causative factor in carpal tunnel syndrome (Rempel 1995).
+The prevailing marketing narrative suggests that neutralizing forearm pronation (rotating the hand to a "handshake" position) will inherently reduce Carpal tunnel pressure.

 However, evidence-based ergonomic practice requires that we distinguish between theoretical benefits and measured clinical outcomes.
 This report reviews two seminal studies—Schmid et al. (2015) and Keir et al. (1999)—to evaluate these claims rigorously.